filecoin-project/fvm-docs/docs/index.md

 ---
 title: "The Filecoin Virtual Machine"
-description: "The Filecoin Virtual Machine (FVM) allows users to write their own smart-contracts and run them against the Filecoin network.
-This website contains all the documentation for the FVM project, including examples and reference material to help developers build on the FVM."
+description: "The Filecoin Virtual Machine (FVM) enables programmers to create and deploy smart contracts on the Filecoin blockchain.
+With smart contracts, programmers can create new features, opening up a wide range of storage and data possibilities that are provable and traceable."
-lead: "The Filecoin Virtual Machine (FVM) enables programmers to create and deploy smart contracts on the Filecoin blockchain.
-With smart contracts, programmers can create new features, opening up a wide range of storage and data possibilities, that are provable and traceable."
+lead: "This page provides information on what the Filecoin Virtual Machine (FVM) is, why it's useful, what our plans for it are, and what some of its use cases are."
 ---

 ## Why the FVM is useful